abdulaziz7225/cheat-sheet/git/amend_commit.md

 commit message.
 However, amending only works on the most recent commit, not on commits further back in history.

 - `git add <new_files_or_changes>`
-- `git commit --amend` - opens default editor to update the last commit message
+- `git commit --amend` – open default editor to update the last commit message